 In addition to his role of CEO of MET Hungary Ltd., Gergely Szabó is Chairman of the Board of Directors of E2 Hungary Ltd., the joint venture energy trading company established by Magyar Telekom and MET Holding, as well as Member of the Board of MET Croatia and MET Slovakia.

-As of 1 January 2021, Dora Zombori serves as Ambassador-at-Large for Energy and Climate at the Hungarian Ministry of Foreign Affairs and Trade.
+Dora Zombori serves as Deputy State Secretary for Energy Security at the Hungarian Ministry of Foreign Affairs and Trade.
+Before she was Ambassador-at-Large for Energy and Climate.

 Prior to her assignment in the United States, she served as head of the Energy Security Unit at the Ministry of Foreign Affairs and Trade of Hungary where she held a variety of postings, including Energy Policy Expert, Desk Officer for Japan and the Asian Development Bank, Energy Policy Coordinator of the Hungarian EU Presidency.
 She is a member of the Women in Energy Association.

-Attila Ságodi is partner and head of the Energy Advisory practice at Dentons Europe Consulting.
+Attila Ságodi is partner and head of the Energy Advisory practice at Impact Advisory, a joint venture with Dentons Europe.
 He has more than 20 years of experience in the production, network operation and sales activities of the domestic and European electricity and natural gas sectors.
 His advisory and expert work focuses on strategy, regulatory, operational efficiency and transaction issues.

 Milan Sedláček joined the gas sector in 1994.
 Currently, he works for the gas transmission system operator Eustream.
 During his career he worked in various managerial positions in gas transmission, holding managerial positions in business development, regulation and strategy.
 Currently is the head of EU affairs and strategy at Eustream as well as compliance officer of the company.
 During his career within the Slovak gas industry he was responsible for a number of key projects, i.a. third party access implementation, energy legislation development, TSO certification and unbundling, network codes development and implementation as well as projects of interconnections with neighboring countries.
 Milan is representing eustream in various national and international bodies and organizations dealing with strategy, policy and regulation of gas transmission.